TheDingodile/RL_gymnasium/README.md

 Here is a list of all the hyper-parameters and what they do:

-- **env_name**:
+- **name**:
-The name parameter is the name you give the experiment.
+It is the name you give the experiment.
+The experiment will be saved in the trained_agents folder.
+If you choose a name which already exists it will be overwrittin.
 A folder will be created with the model you are training, some performance graphs and a txt file of the used hyper-parameters.
+However, if you use eval mode (see below) the model and performance graphs will be loaded from the trained_agents folder.

+- **train_loop**:
-the train-loop parameter decides what kind of RL algorithm you want to use.
-It should be
+This parameter decides what kind of RL algorithm you want to use.
+It can also be set to eval which loads the folder with the name given and you can see it play.

+- **exploration**:
+This parameter decides how you want to choose your action.
+The reason for the name exploration is because in deep-q learning it often is associated with what exploration method you use (eg. epsilon greedy, greedy).
+However, in other train_loops it should be seen as more "how do i sample from the output of my model".
+So for a discrete REINFORCE train_loop you could choose Multinomial, and for a continious REINFORCE train_loop you could choose a normal distribution.

+- **batch_size**:
+When training, how big of a batch size do you want to use.

+In general, not all combinations of hyper-parameters is able to run.
+For example, not all environments has a continious version, so choosing continious on a non-continious version might crash the program.
+Likewise, choosing you want to sample actions from a normal-distribution given you have a discrete action space will also crash the program.
+However, the program should be able to handle most of the combinations.